HippolyteGuigon/ADAM_optimizer_implementation/README.md

-# ADAM_optimizer_implementation
+# Optimizer_implementation

-The goal of this repository is the implementation in Pytorch of the Adaptative Moment Estimation (Adam) algorithm
+The goal of this repository is the implementation in Pytorch of the main optimizers existing (Adam, SGD, Adagrad, Adadelta, RMSProp) algorithms

 ## Build Status